Urgency

 bullet

-1.3 billion people are currently unemployed.
+1.3 billion people are currently unemployed or underemployed.
 That constitutes 1/3 of the World's total work force.
-At the current rate of job loss this number will rise to 1.5 billion by the year 2012.
+At the current rate of job loss this number will rise to 1.5 billion by the year 2017.
 That is more than 1/5 of the world's population.
 All who depend upon these workers are destined to suffer accordingly.
-This deprivation cannot help but further exacerbate the already serious social unrest that exists worldwide.
+This deprivation cannot help but further exacerbate the already serious social unrest that exists in the world.

 bullet

 The complexity and incurability of new diseases is also on the rise.
-Part of the problem is due to the conditions cited above; another part is due to the moral/ethical breakdown that attends the uncontrolled proliferation of information and its wanton disregard for long standing cultural restraints.
+Part of the problem is due to the conditions cited above.
+Another part is due to overmedication and the pathogenic resistant organisms it promotes.
+Then there is the moral/ethical breakdown that attends the uncontrolled proliferation of information, and the wanton disregard for long standing cultural constraints it promotes.
+AIDS (Acquired Immune Deficiency Syndrome), accelerated by sexual deviance and promiscuity, provides a tragic example.

-For example: Some 42 million people have HIV in the world (the precursor to AIDS).
+Approximately 33 million people have HIV in the world (the precursor to AIDS).
 This amounts to 1 in every 100 sexually active adults under the age of 49.
-Nineteen million of these are women.
-More than 16,000 new cases of this infection occur daily.
-5 million occurred in 2006 alone and 2.9 million people died.
-By the end of 2007 some 22 million adults and children will have died from this fatal disease.
-At this rate, 70 million people will have this disease by the year 2010.
-AIDS has already resulted in 15 million orphans and by the year 2010 that number will swell to 25 million.
+Over two million of these are children.
+Seventeen million are women.
+More than 7,200 new cases of this infection occur daily.
+2.6 million occurred in 2009 alone, and 1.8 million people died.
+By 2009, some 25 million adults and children were already dead from this fatal disease.
+AIDS has also resulted in 16.6 million orphans and by the year 2017 that number could swell to 25 million.

 Hardest hit are third world countries.
-In some areas of Africa one in four adults are infected with the HIV virus; and Worldwide, U.N. studies indicate that "this disease now rivals the greatest epidemics in human history."
-If all this were not bad enough, the physical debilitation that attends this illness provides an optimum incubator for a whole host of other diseases that are now on the increase.
-Since the cost for AIDS treatment remains prohibitive, no hope for a resolution is yet in sight.
+In some areas of Africa one in four adults are infected with the HIV virus.
+Future hotspots include India and China.
+Worldwide, U.N. studies indicate that "this disease now rivals the greatest epidemics of all time."
+The physical debilitation that attends this illness provides an optimum incubator for a whole host of other diseases that are now on the rise.
+Since the cost for AIDS treatment remains prohibitive, there is little hope of relief for the majority who have contracted it.
+No one yet knows how this tragedy will end, but the suffering evident in the middle suggests nothing good.

-When you factor in the World's ever increasing population (currently at 6.6 billion... and expected to increase by approximately 20% over the next 12 years) it should be obvious that the struggle for food, water, housing, medical care, education, employment, etc., will be fierce.
-Include the rush to modernization, of "developing" countries... which when combined account for 98 percent of the world's current annual population growth... and the increase in energy they will use, at a time when current usage is already adversely effecting the environment, spells environmental catastrophe for everyone.
-Already,
+When you factor in the World's ever increasing population (currently at 7 billion and expected to increase by approximately 20% over the next 15 years) it should be obvious that the struggle for food, water, housing, medical care, education, employment and the rest, will be fierce.
+Include the rush to modernization, of "developing" countries, which when combined account for 98% of the world's current annual population growth, and the increase in energy they will use, at a time when current usage is already adversely effecting the environment, spells environmental catastrophe.
+At present:

 bullet

-25 million acres of forest are being lost each year to any number of causes.
+20 million acres of forest are being lost each year to any number of causes.
+That's 50,000 acres a day.
 At that rate, 40% of the remaining forests on earth will disappear by the year 2050.
 With them, so goes the quality of the air we breath.

 bullet

-"The world’s grain harvest fell short of consumption by 61 million tons in 2006, marking the sixth time in the last seven years that production has failed to satisfy demand.
-As a result of these shortfalls, world carryover stocks at the end of 2006 dropped to 57 days of consumption, the shortest buffer since the 56-day-low in 1972 that triggered a doubling of grain prices." - Earth Policy Institute
+"The world’s grain harvest fell short of consumption by nearly 6% in 2010, marking the sixth time in the last seven years that production has failed to satisfy demand.
+Weather was the main cause.
+As a result of these shortfalls, world carryover stocks (at the end of 2010) dropped to 72 days of consumption, the shortest buffer since the 64-day-low in 2007 that triggered close to a doubling of grain prices." - Earth Policy Institute

 bullet

-Of the total land mass of the World only 60.5 % is suitable for agriculture.
-Of that amount, 24.9 % has already been significantly degraded.
-In effect, 29 million acres of productive land is currently being lost annually to fundamental misuse.
+Of the total land mass of the World only 60.5% is suitable for agriculture.
+Of that amount, 24.9% has already been significantly degraded.
+At present, 29 million acres of productive land is being lost annually to fundamental misuse.
 Deforestation, overgrazing and poor farming practices, all of which result in soil erosion, are high on that list.
-Some 24 billion tons of topsoil is involved... topsoil that cannot be replenished.
+Some 24 billion tons of topsoil is involved, topsoil that cannot be replenished.
 It takes 1.2 acres of land per year to feed a varied diet to one person.
 Currently there is only 0.6 of an acre available.
 In 40 years, at the current rate of loss, available land for farming will be down to 0.34 acres per person.
-That translates to worldwide famine.
+Regardless of advances in science, that translates to worldwide famine.

 bullet

-90 percent of all large fish species have disappeared from the world's oceans in the past half century due to industrial fishing," according to the international journal "Nature."
+90 percent of all large fish species are now gone from the world's oceans according to the international journal "Nature," commercial over fishing and pollution are being blamed.
 The study, which took 10 years to complete, paints a grim picture of the Earth's current populations of such species as sharks, swordfish, tuna and marlin.
-"I think the point here is that there is nowhere left in the ocean that is not overfished," (Ransom Myers, Dalhousie University).
-Since the sea provides a significant amount of the world’s food this constitutes a very serious problem.
+"I think the point here is that there is nowhere left in the ocean that is not over fished," said Ransom Myers, a fisheries biologist at Dalhousie University in Halifax, Nova Scotia -- and lead author of this study.
+Since the sea provides a significant amount of the world’s food this constitutes yet another serious problem.

 bullet

 Warming temperatures (Greenhouse Effect) of as much as 3 degrees (by the year 2050) could conceivably produce ocean level increases approaching 2 feet.
 If this happens, considerable land mass will be lost to habitation.
-The US National Academy of Sciences reports that "as many as one billion people, or 20 per cent of the world's population, live on lands likely to be inundated or dramatically changed by rising waters.
-Low-lying countries in the developing world such as Egypt and Bangladesh, where rivers are large and the deltas extensive and densely populated, will be hardest hit.
-Obviously, this will worsen the global situation all the way around.
+The US National Academy of Sciences reports that "as many as one billion people, or 17% of the world's population, live on lands likely to be inundated or dramatically changed by rising waters.
+Low-lying countries in the developing world, such as Egypt and Bangladesh, where rivers are large and deltas both extensive and densely populated, will be hardest hit.
+Obviously, this mass displacement of people will only make the whole thing worse.

 bullet

-In 2006 the ozone hole was the largest ever observed, at 10.6 million square miles ... or about the surface area of North America," (Paul Newman, Goddard Space Center).
-Ozone "plays a vital role in supporting life on Earth.
-Ozone in the atmosphere allow most harmful solar radiation to be absorbed, before it can reach the Earth's surface.; Ozone absorbs a significant portion of the ultraviolet light known as the UV-B, which has been linked to various types of skin cancer, cataracts and damage to the human immune system; UV-B is also known to be harmful to some crops and some forms of marine life.
-Any changes in the amount of radiation that penetrates to the Earth's surface, as a result of the thinning of the ozone layer, has potentially serious implications for human health and ecological systems.
+In 2011 the ozone hole over the Artic was the largest ever observed.
+It was estimated to be 5 times the size of Germany, or 700,000 square miles.
+The ozone hole over the Antarctic in that same year was likewise the largest on record at 27 million square miles.
+Ozone plays a vital role in supporting life on Earth.
+In the atmosphere it helps to absorb harmful solar radiation before it can reach the Earth's surface.
+Included is a significant portion of the ultraviolet light known as UV-B, which has been linked to various types of skin cancer, cataracts and damage to the human immune system.
+UV-B is also known to be harmful to some crops and marine life.
+Any changes in the amount of radiation that penetrates to the Earth's surface, has potentially serious implications for human health and ecological systems.
+The depletion of ozone in our atmosphere has been directly tied to a number of chemicals that are used in industrial processes.
+The process to controlling them has only just begun.

 In addition to human/environmental problems, global stability is also being threatened by financial system instability.
 As we begin our journey into the millennium, the world is experiencing its worst recession in over 50 years.
-Nearly every nation that lacks the necessary resources to meet its growing need is now financially unstable... and that includes most countries of the world.
-Moody's Investor Service lists the world's dozen most fragile banking systems as: Argentina, Uruguay, Bolivia, Venezuela, Indonesia, Pakistan, China, Japan, Thailand, the Philippines, South Korea and the Ukraine.
-But the rest are not far behind.
-The United States has not gone unscathed either.
-It is now the world's greatest debtor nation with an increasing trade imbalance that is inherently self-destructive.
-Worse, all of this is happening at a time when there exists no resolution to basic socio-economic system polarization.
+Nearly every nation that lacks the necessary resources to meet its growing need is now financially unstable... and, that includes most countries of the world.
+Of the 177 countries tracked on the "Failed States Index" by the Fund for Peace, 124 are considered to be in varying states of serious decline.
+Although countries in Africa headline this list, the Euro Zone is also in trouble.
+Greece, Iceland, Ireland, Portugal, Italy, Spain, and France are now financially unstable.
+Several have already had to be bailed out.
+Even the United States has not gone unscathed.
+It is currently the world's greatest debtor nation, with an increasing trade imbalance that is inherently self-destructive.
+Worse, all of this is happening at a time when no resolution to basic socio-economic system polarization exists -- hence, it heightens the possibility for open conflict.

-Also, the potential for the misuse of high technology continues to escalate worldwide, hanging like an ominous cloud over humankind.
+In this backdrop, the potential for the misuse of high technology continues to grow, hanging like an ominous cloud over humankind.
 Five nations now possess extensive nuclear weapons capability.
 They include the United States, Russia, Great Britain, France and Israel.
 Others that have already demonstrated the ability to build and detonate nuclear weapons include: China, India, Pakistan, North Korea, South Africa and possibly Iran.
 The Director General of the International Atomic Energy Administration (Mohamed El Baradei) recently indicated that between 30 and 40 nations now have sufficient expertise to achieve nuclear capability.
 Many of these are both politically and economically unstable.
-Several, still cling to despotic ruler ship, others to communism.
-Hence, the dynamics for nuclear confrontation are still very much alive in many quarters of the world.
-Even a contained exchange of these weapons would have a catastrophic effect upon the many interdependent systems that now constitute our modern world.
-As a result, we cannot even begin to imagine the consequences that would result from an exchange of nuclear weapons, let alone prepare for it.
+Several, still cling to despotic rulership, others to Communism.
+Hence, the dynamics for nuclear confrontation are very much alive in many quarters of the world.
+It should be evident that even a contained exchange of these weapons would have a catastrophic effect upon the many interdependent systems that constitute our modern world.
+As a result of the complexity involved, we can't even begin to imagine the consequences, let alone prepare for them.

 Finally, a less dramatic but nonetheless insidious problem is that of pollution.
-With the additional resource and energy use required to sustain the world's growing population, enormous stress is being put on the recuperative powers of the earth.
-They in turn are essential to our survival while we attempt to find ways to limit our abuse of them... and hence ourselves.
+With the additional resources and energy required to sustain the world's growing population, enormous stress is being put on the recuperative powers of the earth.
+They in turn are essential to our survival while we attempt to find ways to limit our abuse of them.
 In many cases the earth is failing to meet this challenge.

 bullet